Skip to content

 A deployment brings together the main runtime settings for an application:

-• the container port that later services may target
+• container port that later services can target

 A deployment does not make your application reachable by itself.
 To send traffic to it, create a service.
 To make that service public, create an ingress.